shreyapamecha/Speed-Estimation-of-Vehicles-with-Plate-Detection/README.md

 #Note: The technique (image processing) used to solve this Machine Learning problem is outdated now.
-You would be able to achieve better results if you use YOLOv3 (https://pjreddie.com/yolo/) object detector for truck detection and character recognition.
+You would be able to achieve better results if you use YOLOv3 (https://pjreddie.com/yolo/) object detector for truck detection and character recognition and fine-tuning of VGG16 model for character segmentation.